travisdoor/bl/docs/master/docs/compiler.md

 print :: fn (format: string, args: ...) s32
 ```

-Write string to the standart output (stdout).
+Write string to the standard output (stdout).
 Format string can include format specifiers `%`
 which are replaced by corresponding argument value passed in `args`.
 Value-string conversion is
 done automatically, we can pass values of any type as an arguments, even structures or arrays.